metno/S-ENDA-dataaccess/report/evaluation.md

 DAP is an older protocol, but how wide has the adoption been and how much support has the protocol today?

-Zarr is new, but has a lot of traction, across many scientific disicplines, and will also possibly be adopted as an OGC standard.
+Zarr is new, but has a lot of traction, across many scientific disciplines, and will also possibly be adopted as an OGC standard.

 ## Criteria: The data access service must work together with an event-driven production system
 DAP, at least Thredds, works by creating an index from polling the file system.
-So data access to a dataset through events can not be directly solved, as the event will typically arrive long before the datast is actually available.
+So data access to a dataset through events can not be directly solved, as the event will typically arrive long before the dataset is actually available.

 With Zarr/S3, you push data the object store and a successfull reply means the dataset is available.
 An event can then either be created after the push or by attaching an event system to the object store bucket.

-## Criteria: Futureproof, the data access service will work well with the current trends of technology in scientific computing.
+## Criteria: The data access service will work well with the current trends of technology in scientific computing.
+The assumption beeing that the meteorological institutions are now moving fast towards a cloud style infrastructure, co-existing with HPC-style infrastructure for running the NWP models and some of the post-processing.

 Using cloud-native commodity service like object store with S3 protocol will make it trivial to get up and running with distribution of project results.
-The project need not maintain any service for data access and need to perform any special configuration of the distribution service, but can trust that every cloud system, private or public, will have an object store available.
+The project need not maintain any service for data access nor do any special configuration of the distribution service, but can trust that every cloud system, private or public, will have an object store available.

 OpenDAP requires mounting a distributed file-system and running a specialized data access service, either centrally or by each project itself.

-The assumption beeing that the meteorological institutions are now moving fast towards a cloud style infrastructure, co-existing with HPC-style infrastructure for running the NWP models and some of the post-processing.
+Requiring more maintenance and tighter coupling between access service and production, but also enable more control and customization for special needs.

 ## Criteria Maintainbility:
-Zarr format uses commodity software like object stores.
+Zarr format uses commodity services like object stores.
 OpenDAP solutions are a specialized solution with limited community.

 Object store scaling for peta-byte of multi-dimensional data has not been tried.
 Object stores are known to scale well, with relatively easy replication, with no query mechanisms outside reading/writing of blobs of data.
 So it should scale well, but it remains to be seen.